ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 This is the multicodec code for the hash function to use for generating CIDs.
 It is reccommended to use SHA2-256 for your hash function unless you know what you're doing.

+### `ProllyTreeConfig.hashLength`

+This is the multihash length parameter which should be used for generating CIDs.
+It can be set to `null` or `-1` to use the default hash length from the hash function output.
+You should generally use the default unless you have particular needs for shortening CIDs.
+Setting this to lower values increases the chances of collisions when encoding data.

 ### `ProllyTreeConfig.strategy`